illinois-cse/hpc-sp16/lessons/bash/single_page.md

 ## <a name="intro"></a><a href="#contents" style="text-decoration:none; color:black;">Introduction</a>
-A shell is a program that let's the user interact with the operating system through a command line.
+Unix shell is a program that let's us interact with the computer through a command line.
 While most computers have graphical user interfaces (GUI), shells only have a textual interface.
 The textual interface may seem cryptic at first but it can be very useful due to its high action-to-keystroke ratio, its support for automating reportetitive tasks, and it can also access networked machines.
 There are various shell programs out there with the most common one being Bash (**B**ourne **A**gain **SH**ell).
 To begin, let's figure out which shell we are using by typing `echo $SHELL` in the command line:

 	$ echo $SHELL
 	/bin/bash